This article may contain compensated links. See our full disclosure here

 When you get hungry there are a number of decent eateries inside the station itself at Mercato Centrale – an upscale food court.
 For your mandatory pizza fix head to nearby Forno Roscioli Pietro or for pasta, the cacio e pepe Trattoria Da Danilo is as good as it gets.

-- BUDGET – Floris Hotel – great value modern budget accommodation close to Roma Termini station
+- BUDGET – Hotel Domus Praetoria – great value classic-style budget accommodation close to Roma Termini station

-The Testaccio / Ostiense area is a just outside Rome’s central historic district, tucked away behind Aventine Hill.
+The Testaccio / Ostiense area is just outside Rome’s central historic district, tucked away behind Aventine Hill.
 This local neighborhood has interesting sights, wonderful restaurants and interesting specialty boutiques to explore.
 Of particular interest is Rome’s Non-Catholic cemetery where poets Keats and Shelley were laid to rest.
-And right next to it you’ll find a 2,000 year old pyramid, the tomb of a Roman senator.
+And right next to it, you’ll find a 2,000-year-old pyramid, the tomb of a Roman senator.

-There are only a handful of hotels in the Testaccio area but you’ll get great value if you choose an AirBnB.
+There are only a handful of hotels in the Testaccio area but you’ll get great value if you choose an apartment or Airbnb.
 And, if you’re driving, this is an area where parking may be more readily available.

 Where will you stay in Rome?

 The rione or districts of Rome each have their own unique charm.
-Whether you’re staying for a night or two or are soaking up the city over a week, choose the area that’s right for you and enjoy all that the Eternal City has to to offer on your doorstep.
+Whether you’re staying for a night or two or are soaking up the city over a classic 3 day trip, choose the area that’s right for you and enjoy all that the Eternal City has to offer on your doorstep.
 But, if exploring ancient sites, gushing fountains and pretty piazzas is your ideal Roman holiday, you can’t beat staying in the historic center with the Pantheon close by.Read: our complete Italy accommodation guide